maxohq/maxo_op/guide/elixir-ecto-multi.md

-- Usage:
+- Ecto Multi as Business Transaction layer
-    changesets?
+  - changesets?
     to work with forms
-    ecto multi?
-        - to combine multiple operations into a single one
-        - works also for non-db operations
+  - ecto multi? - to combine multiple operations into a single one - works also for non-db operations

-- Ecto Multi as Business Transaction layer

 ```elixir
 defmodule AlchemyReaction.Sales.CancelOrderManually do